 This document is intended for developers who want to extend the base SQL capabilities of SQLstream with connections to external systems, custom functions, or row transformations. s-Server uses Maven for Java development.
 Before developing a UDF, UDX, or adapter, you will need to have Maven installed on your system.
 For more information on Maven, see https://maven.apache.org/

-Before using materials in this directory, particularly the install script, you will want to set $SQLSTREAM_HOME as an environment variable, to the location sqlstream/
+Before using materials in this directory, particularly the install script, you will want to set $SQLSTREAM_HOME as an environment variable, to the location sqlstream//s-Server/.
+You may also find it useful to add this location to your PATH.

 Note: one way to set an environment variable and modify your PATH for development purposes is to add the following lines to the .bashrc script in your home directory: